arnauesc/SAD/Practica3/README.md

 - The usernames are saved in a JList using a DefaultListModel

 ## Usage
 Once the application is launched, users can interact with the graphical interface to send and receive chat messages.
 The clients can choose a username and join the chat.
+The main screen is divided in two sections, one with the list of users and the other with the chat area.

 ## !!Note: